Covid Lockdown: A Trial of 2030s ‘Summer Minimum’ Challenges

 Therefore as power stations close, replaced by DC-connected generation, inertia drops alarmingly.
 The fundamental cause of the black-outs across the UK on 9th August 2019 was that two initial trips, one in a power station and the other in a wind farm, turned into a cascade of subsequent trips around the country because there was insufficient inertia on the grid.

-And inertia is dropping very fast: this graph shows how it’s decreased over the last decade 2009-19, and is expected to continue to decrease 2020-29.
-National Grid has initiated many investigations and activities into these, including a number of new contract types and pathfinder activities (in the yellow box on the right of the first link) in order to contract for these stability services.
+And inertia is dropping very fast: it’s decreased significantly over the last decade 2009-19, and is expected to continue to decrease 2020-29.
+National Grid has initiated many investigations and activities into these, including a number of new contract types and pathfinder activities in order to contract for these stability services.
 All versions of Storelectric’s CAES can provide all these services 24/7, regardless of whether charging, discharging or neither.

 Consequences for Grids